Resafa: History

+Antiquity

 The site dates to the 9th century BC, when a military camp was built by the Assyrians.

 During Roman times, it was a desert outpost fortified to defend against the Sasanian Empire and a station on the Strata Diocletiana.
 It flourished as its location on the caravan routes linking Aleppo, Dura-Europos, and Palmyra was ideal.

 Resafa had no spring or running water, so it depended on large cisterns to capture the winter and spring rains.

-Resafa was located in the area of the Roman–Persian Wars, and was therefore a well-defended city that had massive walls that surrounded it without a break.
-It also had a fortress.

 In the 4th century, it became a pilgrimage town for Christians coming to venerate Saint Sergius, a Christian Roman soldier said to have been martyred in Resafa during the Diocletianic Persecution.
-A church was built to mark his grave, and the city was renamed Sergiopolis.
+A church was built to mark his grave, the city was renamed Sergiopolis and began to grow massively.
 Indeed, it became, after Jerusalem, "most important pilgrimage center in Byzantine Orientis in [the] proto-Byzantine period", with a special appeal to the local Arabs, especially the Ghassanids.
+Resafa was located in the area of the Roman–Persian Wars, and was therefore a well-defended city that had massive walls that surrounded it without a break.

-By the late 6th century, the Ghassanids’ tribal Arab ally the Bahra’ were tasked with guarding Resafa and its shrine from nomadic marauders and the Lakhmids of Mesopotamia.
+By the late 6th century, the Ghassanids' tribal Arab ally the Bahra' were tasked with guarding Resafa and its shrine from nomadic marauders and the Lakhmids of Mesopotamia.